 In addition to the fun of receiving these images, participants can qualify for a special endorsement for the NASA On The Air (NOTA) celebration event.
 To learn more about NOTA visit https://nasaontheair.wordpress.com/

 Once received, images can be posted and viewed at

 The transmissions are expected to be broadcast at the usual frequency of 145.800 MHz using the PD-120 SSTV mode.

-Please note that the event, and any ARISS event, is dependent on other activities, schedules and crew responsibilities on the ISS and are subject to change at any time.
+Please note that the event is dependent on other activities, schedules and crew responsibilities on the ISS and are subject to change at any time.